speedment/speedment-doc/pages/application_configuration.md

 ```

 ### Setting the Database Password for Different Databases
-The following example shows a solution where we set different database passwords for two different databases.
+The following example demonstrates the use of two database passwords for two different databases.
 ``` java
     SakilaApplication app = new SakilaApplicationBuilder()
         // Set the password for the database that holds Film etc.